denten-books/plain-text/1-chapter.md

 and consensus building.
 Undeniably, computers participate in social
 transformation: used to make war and to create art.
 What are our machines optimized for?
 The passive voice points to the root of the problem.
-A computational mechanism that extends agency should embody values that correspond to the agent of the action.
-In other words, we should be able to project our values through the machine, and not the other way around.
-What seems like a technologically determined inevitability is often simply the imposition of values from without.
+A computational mechanism that extends agency should embody values that emanate from the agent.
+In other words, one should be able to project values through the machine, and not the other way around.
+What seems like a technologically determined inevitability is often simply the imposition of another's will from without.
 It is an attempt to social and political, not technological determinism.
 In most cases, it is possible to trace the root of imposition to specific governing agents, agencies, or incorporations.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
 The Turing machine is a *thought experiment* that